d-bitok/martinwolf/_posts/2015-03-04-my-web-development-setup-march-2015-edition.md

 It took me a good while to understand it and learning a lot of the basic commands but now I love it.
 I use it in combination with [tmux](http://tmux.sourceforge.net/) and my command line app of choice still remains iTerm 2.
 I feel comfortable using vim now, but there is still sooooo much to learn.
 I think that’s part of the fun.
 It’s basics are so easy and straight forward but there is basically no limit to what you can do with it and how fast you can be.
 I’m just fascinated by it.

 ### Browsers
 I constantly switch between browsers.
-Partly because I’m unsatisfied with everyone in one or the other way and partly because I test sites in different browsers constantly.
+Partly because I’m unsatisfied with every one in one or the other way and partly because I test sites in different browsers constantly.
 I don’t use a lot of Browser extensions besides 1Password and some sort of Ad Blocker and bookmarks are stored on Pinboard, so switching isn’t a big deal.
-I probably want to use Firefox most of the time, because it looks good, supports standards and I feel aligned with what Mozilla stands for, but it still has it’s performance issues.
+I probably want to use Firefox most of the time, because it looks good, supports standards and I feel aligned with what Mozilla stands for, but it still has its performance issues.

 All in all I think it’s important for a web developer to remember that we are not living in a browser mono culture and that there is more than Chrome out there.